2022 Medicare Plans Are Changing

 Make sure your plan still has all of your needs covered and learn about new benefits.

 Let's face it.
 For most of us, nothing beats the comfort of our home.
 Luckily, there are plenty of options for professional in-home care, so you can continue to live at home as you age and enter new stages of life.
 You might receive temporary home care while recovering from a surgery or hospitalization.
 Or you may need ongoing home care when aging in place or living with a disability or chronic illness.

-Whatever the reason is that you're looking for home care, it can be downright expensive.
+No matter your reason for needing home care, it can be downright expensive.
 If you have Medicare or Medicaid, you might wonder whether home care services are covered.
-Here's everything you need to know.
+Here's everything you need to know about home care coverage.

-Medicare Part A and/or B1 (Original Medicare) covers some home care expenses.
-These include licensed medical care services such as:
+Medicare Part A and/or B (Original Medicare) covers some home care expenses.1 These include licensed medical care services such as:

 For Medicare to pay for home care, you must meet certain eligibility requirements.
 These include:

 More Tips from the Pros: Read through this year's complete guide to enrolling in Medicare.
 Our experts break down everything you need to know to get started with Medicare.